 Knowing WHOSE you are, transforms your beliefs about WHO you are.
 When your heart is aligned with God’s, the mantra of “I Speak Truth” falls into place.

 Sound easier said than done?
 Some of the messages we hear from others, as well as those we tell ourselves, seem impossible to tune out.
 That RIGHT THERE is the beauty of affirming God’s truth in our lives.
-We aren’t fighting to tune out or distract ourselves.
-We are replacing the lies with truth, bringing our hearts unyielding peace and changing the course of our lives!
+We aren’t fighting in vain to tune out unwanted thoughts or distract ourselves.
+Instead, learning to take your thoughts captive replaces the lies with truth, bringing your heart unyielding peace and changing the course of your life!
+Pretty incredible, right?

 This post includes Affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Learn more in my Disclosures page.